The Amazing Spider-Man (film): Previews

 A third official trailer debuted on iTunes on May 3, 2012.
 The trailer was attached to the 3D première of The Avengers, the day after.
 The trailer contains what most reporters called a better and more fleshed Lizard.
 Adam Chitwood of Collider said, "The webslinging has an edge to it and The Lizard has much more texture.
 I like Andrew Garfield a whole lot, and the biggest draw for me here is the character work between Garfield and Emma Stone.
 They look to have some great chemistry and Garfield brings out a... side of Peter Parker that we didn't really see in Sam Raimi's trilogy."
-Sandy Schaefer of ScreenRant felt that "the darker color palette and 3D visuals shown here look overall quite crisp, even without the benefit of the big screen."
+Sandy Schaefer of Screen Rant felt that "the darker color palette and 3D visuals shown here look overall quite crisp, even without the benefit of the big screen."
 Webb felt that "there's a small, intimate little indie movie at the heart of Spider-Man".

 On May 9, 2012, the first television trailer was revealed which teased a "4 minute Super Preview" on NBC with the season premiere of America's Got Talent on May 14.
 The super preview revealed Spider-Man saving a boy near a bridge.
 Fans and writers rated that scene the highest in the trailer.
 Angela Watercutter of Wired called the rescue scene "pretty freaking epic."
 Kofi Outlaw of Screen Rant felt that the biggest thing to note "is the tone and composition of the film" and that most of the footage "manages to showcase a version of Peter Parker/Spider-Man that is both familiar and fresh."

 A six-minute 3D preview was tied in with IMAX 3D showings of Men in Black 3.
 Sony's Rory Bruer explained that the audience of Men in Black 3 should be a perfect match for this footage and that the six minutes should get everyone excited.